LuisAlfa1/Net_Printer_Installation/README.md

 # Net_Printer_Installation
-I create this simple script the will allow you to install a network printer automatically on more than one device.
+I created this simple script that will allow you to install a network printer automatically on more than one device.

 Instructions
 Driver_Path-- You will add the right path for the printer drivers